Kerry Stokes: Media interests

 Stokes's commercial interests in the media sector commenced in Western Australia, with the development of the Golden West Network, a regional television network based in Bunbury in partnership with Jack Bendat.
 In 1979 Stokes acquired Canberra's local TV station Seven Canberra, subsequently acquiring Seven Adelaide from Rupert Murdoch and won the third commercial station licence in Perth, as well as acquiring radio stations in Victoria (including 3DB (Melbourne) and 3GL (Geelong), South Australia and Western Australia, through a vehicle called BDC.
 These assets were sold to Frank Lowy in 1987.

 In 1996 Stokes acquired a strategic 19 per cent stake in the Seven Network (now approximately 43 per cent), a network of commercial free-to-air television stations in Sydney, Melbourne, Brisbane and Adelaide, as well as regional Queensland and Perth.
-This was supported by Alan Jackson, who Stokes appointed him CEO of the company for a number of years.
+This was supported by Alan Jackson, who Stokes appointed CEO of the company for a number of years.
 The platform, as well as a 33 per cent stake in Sky News Australia, reaches 98 per cent of Australians.
 Seven has also established a major magazine publishing business, Pacific Magazines, which accounts for more than 20 per cent of all magazines sold in Australia.

 Also under Stokes's leadership, Seven has established a leading online venture, Yahoo!7, combining Yahoo!'s search and online capabilities with Seven's content and cross marketing.
 The successful joint venture is driving a range of online and IPTV businesses.
 Seven built and acquired several broadband businesses, including wireless broadband group Unwired (sold to Optus, and subsequently defunct), VOIP operator Engin (subsequently an independent business) and was the Australian licensee for TiVo, launched in 2008 and abandoned in 2014.

 In 2006, Seven Network and KKR created a new joint venture, Seven Media Group, a multi-faceted media company combining a presence in broadcast television, magazine and online applications.
 West Australian Newspapers Ltd. merged with Seven to form Seven West Media in 2011.

 Stokes's private company, in conjunction with Shanghai People's Press, is no longer running a business after five years in Shanghai. and a second joint venture in mobile television with the Oriental Pearl Group in Shanghai.
 Seven held the Australian broadcasting rights for the 2008 Summer Olympics in Beijing and provided the broadcast feeds for the swimming and diving events for the rest of the world.
 The International Olympic Committee awarded Seven the gold medal for its TV coverage of the Athens Summer Olympics in 2004.

+In September 2025, the Seven Network announced that they would merge with the Southern Cross Media Group, with Stokes later being elevated to the position of chair and then stepping down from the board entirely in February 2025 with the role of chair then going to Heith Mackay-Cruise.